Frequently Asked Questions by Atheists (FAQA)

 2. Were you really an atheist?

-Atheists often try to disqualify people who claim to be converts from atheism — “I doubt she was really an atheist” — but the sad truth for them is that I fully rejected atheism after being raised atheist by socialist ex-Catholic atheist parents in a secular country (Canada).
-Later, when my father embraced free market principles, he introduced me and my brother to Objectivism — an explicitly atheist philosophy — at a young age, and Objectivism went on to form the basis of my worldview for many years.
+Atheists often try to disqualify people who claim to be converts from atheism, because it makes them feel uncomfortable.
+But the sad truth for them is that I rejected atheism after being raised atheist by ex-Catholic socialist atheist parents in a secular country (Canada).
+Later, when my father embraced free market principles, he introduced me and my brother to Objectivism — an explicitly atheist philosophy — which formed the basis of my worldview for many years.

 My brother and I both went on to reject atheism and convert to Christianity while getting our science doctorates.
 My father — who is still not Christian but no longer an atheist — says he doesn’t understand how he managed to produce two Christian children.

-3. Why do you believe in God?
+6. So, why do you believe in God?

 I came to believe in God mostly through my work in science.
 I was convinced by:

 1. The teleological argument.
 The universe seemed to me far too logical and intelligible to be the product of a random cause.
-(20 demerits to anyone who falsely claims this is an argument from incredulity.)
+(Twenty demerits to anyone who falsely claims this is an argument from incredulity.)